 - If the weather is really bad and the chances of seeing the auroras are very slim, they usually contact you in order to reschedule the tour.

 - Small group tours are of course more expensive than the big bus tours, but you also get more for your money.
 The price differences are quite big between the tours, so keep this in mind.
-Here are just two examples of the highly-rated small group aurora tours in Tromso that offer the best price/quality ratio that I was able to find: Small group aurora tour option 1 or option 2.
+Here are two tours that seem to be offering the best price/ quality ratio at the moment: Northern Lights photography tour and this highly-rated small group aurora tour.

 TIP: book your Northern Light tour in advance.
-When I was in Tromsø all the small group tours were fully booked for the nights when the weather was good (also because they rescheduled people from the previous nights and those who booked in advance of course got priority).
-If the tours above are fully booked, try searching here or here.
+When I was in Tromsø in the first week of March, all the small group tours were fully booked for the nights when the weather was good (also because they rescheduled people from the previous nights and those who booked in advance of course got priority).
+If the tours above are fully booked, try searching for more tours here or here.

 What to expect on the Northern Lights BUS TOURS in Tromsø